BrandonXu6106/obsidianpublish/content/thoughts/A Pattern Language.md

   - "People are by nature phototropic -- they move toward light, and, when stationary, they orient themselves toward the light.
 As a result the much loved and much used places in buildings, where the most things happen, are places like window seats, verandas, fireside corners, trellised arbors; all of them defined by non-uniformities in light, and all of them allowing the people who are in them to orient themselves toward the light." (p.645, Tapestry of Light and Dark)
   - "Rooms lit on two sides, with natural light, create less glare around people and objects; this lets us see things more intricately; and most important, it allows us to read in detail the minute expressions that flash across people's faces, the motion of their hands ... and thereby understand, more clearly, the meaning they are after. _The light on two sides allows people to understand each other_." (p.748, Light on Two Sides of Every Room)
   - "The primary function of windows is not to provide light but to provide a link to the outside and, furthermore that this link is most meaningful when it contains a view of the ground and the horizon." (p.1051, Low Sill)
 - Instead of designing buildings that create negative, shapeless space, we should create buildings that create positive, shapeful space.
-"Another way of defining the difference between 'positive' and 'negative' outdoor spaces is by their degree of enclosure and their degree of [[convex|convexity]]" (p.519, Positive Outdoor Space).
+"Another way of defining the difference between 'positive' and 'negative' outdoor spaces is by their degree of enclosure and their degree of [[convex.md|convexity]]" (p.519, Positive Outdoor Space).
 Convex spaces are positive and non-convex spaces are negative
 - The fire: "It leads to a very special kind of attention which has nothing in common with the attention involved in watching or observing.
 Very rarely is it utilized for any other kind of contemplation.
 When near the fire, one must be seated; one must rest without sleeping; one must engage in reverie on a specific object..." (p.839, The Fire)
 - Sound
   - "Sound is an important cue in the perception of distance between people (voice, footstep, rustle, and so on), this means that the ceiling height will alter the apparent distance between people.
 Under a high ceiling people seem further apart than they actually are." (p.878, Ceiling Height Variety)